 1903: A bill to prohibit football at public educational institutions is set to be introduced in the state Legislature.

-1918: Nebraska announces an ambitious schedule for 1918, but four of the games – against Syracuse, Washington State, Northwestern and Missouri – would not pan out, with the nation embroiled in World War I.
+1918: Nebraska announces an ambitious schedule for 1918, but four of the games – against Syracuse, Washington State, Northwestern and Missouri – would not pan out because of World War I and an influenza pandemic.

 1973: Bob Devaney's name comes up in speculation about the New England Patriots' coaching job.